• Skip to primary navigation

 • Rice vinegar - this is a sweet vinegar, often added to sushi rice.
 If you don't have rice vinegar you can substitute with half and half white wine vinegar and mirin.

-• Lime juice – you can squeeze fresh lime, or just use a bottle of lime juice from the supermarket.
+• Lime juice - you can squeeze fresh lime, or use bottled lime juice from the supermarket.

 • Brown sugar - use dark brown sugar if you have it, if not you can use light brown sugar or even granulated white sugar.